Is it OK to buy pounamu for yourself?

 But to understand why we believe this, what superstitions exist around pounamu, and where the common perception is that it’s bad luck to buy pounamu for yourself, let’s take a moment at the history of Aotearoa’s most precious stone.

-Pounamu / Greenstone is an umbrella term to describe different types of stone found in Aotearoa, one of which is nephrite (also known as jade).
+Pounamu or Greenstone is an umbrella term to describe different types of stone found in Aotearoa, one of which is nephrite (also known as jade).
 Different varieties of jade are found in other parts of the world and have other associations with blessings specific to other cultures, too.
-But since

-Moko is here in Aotearoa and because we have a long relationship with the discovery and utilisation of pounamu, this article is specifically about the relationship that all types of pounamu have to Māori culture and to Aotearoa New Zealand.
+But since Moko is here in Aotearoa and because we have a long relationship with the discovery and use of pounamu, this article is specifically about the relationship that all types of pounamu have to Māori culture and to Aotearoa New Zealand.

 So, historically speaking, pounamu wasn’t carved to be worn as jewellery in the first instance.
 It was a mark of gratitude and a sign of manaakitanga (hospitality) between iwi and within whānau across Aotearoa.
 Modern day people’s attraction to this beautiful stone has meant it’s become a way of expressing connection to the land, and to its people.